ravindernegi/RestoApp/README.md

 # Resto App
 Description :

-The build by Ionic Framework.
+The app is built with Ionic Framework.
 The app is for android and IOS.
 The app using google Map API .

 Tools: